abpframework/abp/docs/en/Community-Articles/2023-10-23-NET-8-Feature-raw-sql-queries-for-unmapped-types/POST.md

 }
 ````

-In this code, we can see that we are using the `SqlQuery` method to execute a raw SQL query on a custom type, in this case, `AuthorIdWithNames`.
+In this code, we can see that we are using the `SqlQuery` method to execute a raw SQL query on a custom type, `AuthorIdWithNames` in this case.
 This allows us to retrieve data that may not be mapped to any of our entity classes in the context.

 ## In summary